Salt And The Menopause

 Salt makes our food taste better, but too much of it is bad for our health.

-Monitoring our salt intake is one of the simplest things we can do to be healthy.
+Monitoring our salt intake is one of the simplest things we can do to be healthy, especially during the menopause.
 We are aiming for a maximum of 6 grams per day.

 There is a history of high blood pressure in my family, so I have been monitoring my salt intake for a number of years.
 It was oddly enough what set me on the path of ‘eating myself healthy’.
 Like most people I did not want to be in the position that I needed to take medication or at least put it off for as long as possible.
 It wasn’t something I had every made a connection with before, but it turns out our lifestyle has a huge impact on our health.
 We choose if it is a good impact or bad!

 In the context of the menopause, we already know that our hearts may be affected by the menopause and not in a good way.
 Excess salt can increase our blood pressure and put a strain on our arteries and hearts.
 When considering a long healthy and active long life too much salt may affect your body in a few ways, and you can read more here.
 (Sorry it is not cheery reading)

 Our shape is often a priority during the menopause and we often reduce our calories to reduce weight when reducing our salt intake can often be the answer.
 Too much salt makes you retain water, which changes your shape in an unfaltering manner.
 If you have ever had this as a PMS symptom, it is not the most pleasant feeling, so it is worthwhile to monitor your intake for such a simple solution.